davorg/adserver/README.md

 # adserver

+## What?

-Simple app to serve ads and track clicks on those ads
+This is a simple app to serve ads and track clicks on those ads.

+## Why?

+Because I'm a programmer.
+And programmers see any problem as an excuse to write code.